inputfalken/DynamoDB.SourceGenerator/README.md

 ## Installation

-If you want access to a more high level abstraction utilizing builder patterns from the functionality of this library, check out [Dynatello!](https://github.com/inputfalken/Dynatello)
+If you want access to a more high level reusable abstractions utilizing builder patterns from the functionality of this library, check out [Dynatello!](https://github.com/inputfalken/Dynatello)

 ---